-An article on MD+DI states “If the 2014 Medical Design Excellence Awards are any indication, device makers are starting to react to healthcare reform in the United States.”
-The ACA is forcing medical device companies to find ways to improve outcomes, prove value, and cut costs.
-This in now a factor in designing medical devices too.
+An article on MD+DI states, the ACA is forcing medical device companies to find ways to improve outcomes, prove value, and cut costs.
+This is now a factor in designing medical devices too.
 Device manufacturers are responding to the ACA by designing devices to decrease hospital-acquired infections, reduce medical errors, increase patient satisfaction, and help patients take a bigger role in their healthcare.
 This is being addressed through innovation in packaging and product design for ergonomics, functionality, ease-of-use, and patient comfort and dignity.
 Computing technologies and database management are being utilized to reduce error.

 Marketing Strategy Insight: The ACA has stimulated a greater assessment of brand touch points where companies can impact either cost, quality of care, or patient satisfaction.
 Companies need to pay attention to all the ways in which patients, providers, payers, and physicians interact with the brand in order to succeed post-ACA.
 For many companies, this means creating direct-to-patient campaigns to drive demand.

 2. The need for mHealth guidance.

 Another sign of the shifting healthcare economy and focus on value-based care is the healthcare industry’s desire for a mobile healthcare roadmap.
-In an article on the HIMSS blog, Tom Barnett, VP, Health Information Technology for NorthShore University HealthSystem explains that with the expanding number of mobile apps offered to consumers, providers need direction for implementing mobile in a changing regulatory environment.
+With the expanding number of mobile apps offered to consumers, providers need direction for implementing mobile in a changing regulatory environment.

 3. Johnson and Johnson proves content marketing can be extremely valuable.